mairatma/babel-plugin-globals/README.md

 // Modules will be available at this.myGlobal.
 ```

+Import statements will be removed if the imported file is not a relative or absolute path.
+This allows for CDN hosted libraries to be explicitly imported in code whilst still retaining the globals import system.

 ## API
 This plugin requires passing the following plugin/babel options (besides adding the plugin):